kroeungcyber/workflow-hardening/README.md

 2. Find your server's machine name in the "Machines" tab of the admin console.
 3. You can now access n8n at `http://<machine-name>:5678`.

+### Using a Custom Private Domain with Split DNS (Advanced)

+If you want to use your own private domain (e.g., `n8n.internal`) for n8n, accessible only to Tailscale-connected devices, you can set up Split DNS with a private DNS server:

+1. **Set up a DNS server in your Tailscale network**
+   - Use Pi-hole, dnsmasq, or Unbound on any device (VPS, Raspberry Pi, etc.) that is always online and connected to Tailscale.
+   - Add a DNS record mapping your custom domain (e.g., `n8n.internal`) to your VPS’s Tailscale IP (e.g., `100.x.y.z`).

+2. **Configure Tailscale DNS (Split DNS)**
+   - In the Tailscale admin console, go to Settings > DNS.
+   - Add your DNS server’s Tailscale IP as a nameserver.
+   - Set the search domain to your chosen private domain (e.g., `internal`).
+   - This tells Tailscale clients to use your DNS server for `*.internal` lookups.

+3. **Access n8n using your custom domain**
+   - On any Tailscale-connected device, you can now access n8n at `http://n8n.internal:5678/`.

+This approach gives you a memorable, private domain for your service, with all DNS resolution and traffic restricted to your Tailscale network.
+For more details, see the Tailscale documentation on [Split DNS](https://tailscale.com/kb/1054/dns/).

 ## Managing the n8n Service

 -   **To stop the service:**